What is an Interior Design Contract?

 How do I fit all of the details of the Scope into the contract?

-The best way to do this is to have TWO documents which you provide to clients:
+The best way to do this is to have TWO documents that you provide to clients:

 1. Proposal – a detailed overview of the design services you will provide and the scope of your engagement